DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book_with_cites.md

 **The Mythological Pattern:**

+In this framework, the sages who preserved and transmitted the original consciousness technologies are given their correct functional
+designation: **The Gneh‑tah** — from the Proto‑Indo‑European root
+`*ǵneh₃-`, “to know.”
+Cultural echoes include the Mesopotamian **Apkallu** and the Hindu **Rishis**.

 - **The Serpent/Dragon:** Symbol of earth wisdom, the **Tree of Life**, and the consciousness technologies of the **Apkallu** who taught humanity how to connect with it.